keepthrifty/keepthrifty.github.io/_posts/2016-11-06-odd-couple-procrastination-and-frugality.md

 Really, I would have thought that long before it got this far, Frugality would have sat Procrastination down for an “It’s not you…actually yeah, it’s you” conversation, and then made a run for it!

-{% assign tweet-text = "But then something happened, which changed the way Frugality looked at him" %}
+But then something happened, which changed the way Frugality looked at him.

-{% include tweet-link.html %}

 Rummaging through the kitchen cupboard one morning, she noticed her fancy food mixer tucked behind some pots and pans.
 Remembering that the motor had burnt some time ago, she asked Procrastination if he had ever sent it in to be repaired.